lzim/teampsd/mtl_facilitate_workgroup/learner_see/mtl_session05_see.md

 - Click on the "Report Bug" Icon in the top nav bar to report issues.
 [![](https://raw.githubusercontent.com/lzim/teampsd/master/resources/gifs/mtl_2.0/report_bug.gif)](#DontLink)

-  - **Make sure to never include any PII/PHI in your description and screenshot.**
+  - **Never include any PII/PHI in your description and screenshot.**
   - To include screenshots, you can:
     - Upload your screenshot file
     - Drag & drop a screenshot file